symfony/symfony-docs/bundles/best_practices.rst

 lets you override any resource/file of any bundle.
 See :ref:`http-kernel-resource-locator` for more details about transforming physical paths into logical paths.

-Beware that templates use a simplified version of the logical path showed above.
+Beware that templates use a simplified version of the logical path shown above.
-For example, a ``index.html.twig`` template located in the ``Resources/views/Default/`` directory of the AppBundle, is referenced as ``@App/Default/index.html.twig``.
+For example, an ``index.html.twig`` template located in the ``Resources/views/Default/`` directory of the AppBundle, is referenced as ``@App/Default/index.html.twig``.

 Learn more